Reversing Lindblad Dynamics via Continuous Petz Recovery Map

-by taking any orthogonal basis ${\cal C} = \{ \ket{0}_L, \cdots, \ket{d}_L \}$.
-We also note that the unitary operator can be parametrised as $U = e^{i A}$ using a Hermitian matrix $A^\dagger = A$.
-For example, a $N$-qudit system has $2^{2N}$ independent real parameters to express all the unitary operators.
-Finally, the optimized entanglement fidelity then can be expressed as
+where $\{ \ket{0}_L, \cdots, \ket{d-1}_L \}$ can be any initial guess of the code space.
+We also note that the unitary operator can be parametrised with $2^{2n}$ independent real parameters when considering $n$-physical qubits,.
+Finally, the optimization problem can be written as